Justice Resources: 15 Game-Changing American Trials

 Schenck v.
 United States (1919)

 Charles Schenck, the secretary of the Socialist Party printed and distributed 15,000 leaflets to men who were eligible to join the army to sway them from answering the draft.
 Schenck was convicted for trying to obstruct the draft.
 In January 1919, Schenck filed a case against the Federal Government for violating his rights to freedom of speech under the First Amendment.
 Justice Oliver Wendell Holmes, Jr. ruled Scheck’s conviction was constitutional and sentenced him to six months in prison.
-Since World War I was happening, Schenk’s actions were against the recruitment practice in U.S. Armed Forces during the state of war.
+Since World War I was on-going, Schenk’s actions were against the recruitment practice in U.S. Armed Forces during the state of war.

 Schenck v.
 United States is a landmark decision because it provided another interpretation of the First Amendment.
 In other times, Schenck would have every right to print and distribute the leaflets, exercising his rights to freedom of speech.
 When there’s a “clear and present danger,” the right to free speech must be exercised with caution and concern for the security of the country.

 Sacco and Vanzetti (1921)

 Ferdinando Nicola Sacco and Bartolomeo Vanzetti were Italian immigrants who were convicted of murder in 1920.
 In 1927, they were executed.
 Sacco and Vanzetti were accused of murdering a factory paymaster and his guard, escaping with more than $15,000 in South Braintree, Massachusetts.
 The police linked the robbery to the Galleanist anarchist movement, and the police arrested two men for the crime.
 John P. Vahey acted as the defense attorney while Norfolk and Plymouth County District Attorney Frederick Katzmann was the prosecutor.
 The judge was Webster Thayer.
 While there was controversial and contradicting evidence, Sacco and Vanzetti were found guilty in two high-profile trials.
 After a Portuguese man, Celestino Medeiros, admitted that he was involved in the South Braintree incident, the Supreme Judicial Court of Massachusetts denied the motion for a new trial and upheld the earlier convictions.